LimeSurvey for linguists

 One of the alternatives is Google Forms, which is certainly easy to use, with drag- and dropping to create forms.
 The most notable disadvantages of using this are limited flexibility (e.g. no randomization) and saving of participant data on a non-university server.

 A non-free alternative is SurveyMonkey.
 The functionality is comparable to (but a bit more professional than) Google’s, but that comes with a price.
 There is however a free layer available, that might be interesting for creating a small survey, even though options are limited (e.g. you can’t add any question logic in the free version).

 Currently, the Faculty of Social Sciences (FSS) is conducting a pilot with Qualtrics.
 This seems to be a major player in the field of online surveys.
-But since we as lab do not have access to this pilot, we can’t really say much on it.
-If you are affiliated to FSS you might try to contact the local ICT team.
+We at the UiL OTS lab are not involved in this pilot; if you are affiliated to FSS you might try to contact the local ICT team.
 Since Qualitrics is survey software, not experimentation software, it will not be particularly good at things like making multiple lists, etc., but we at the lab have no personal experience with it.